puppetlabs/puppetlabs-patching_as_code/README.md

 Once available patches are known via the above facts, the module will install the patches during the configured patch window.
 * For Linux operating systems, this happens through the native Package resource.
 * For Windows operating systems, this happens through the `windows_updates::kb` class, which requires the [noma4i/windows_updates](https://forge.puppet.com/noma4i/windows_updates) module to be installed.
-* A reboot is always performed at the end of a patch run that actually installed patches.
+* By default, a reboot is performed at the end of a patch run that actually installed patches.
+You can change this behavior though.

 ### Setup Requirements

 To start with patching_as_code, complete the following prerequirements:
 * Ensure this module and its dependencies are added to your control repo's Puppetfile
-* If you are **not** running on Puppet Enterprise 2019.8.0 or higher, you'll also need to add the [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching) module to your control repo's Puppetfile
+* If you are **not** running Puppet Enterprise 2019.8.0 or higher, you'll also need to add the [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching) module to your control repo's Puppetfile
+* If you **are** running Puppet Enterprise 2019.8.0 or higher, the built-in `pe_patch` module will be used by default.
+You can however force the use of the `os_patching` module if so desired, by setting the optional `patching_as_code::use_pe_patch` parameter to `false`
 * For Linux operating systems, ensure your package managers are pointing to repositories that are publishing new package versions as needed
 * For Windows operating systems, ensure Windows Update is configured to check with a valid update server (either WSUS, Windows Update or Microsoft Update).
 If you want, you can use the [puppetlabs/wsus_client](https://forge.puppet.com/puppetlabs/wsus_client) module to manage the Windows Update configuration.